be-nyame/egrid/README.md

 Therefore applying the model parameters to stable input signal outside the training data, should produce closely related distribution and unstable signal yielding negative results.

-The details of the project are discussed in the following blog post: https://be-nyame.github.io/profile/egrid.html
+The details of the project are discussed in the following blog post: <br>
+https://be-nyame.github.io/profile/egrid.html